fbpx

 Ready to play with your phone’s camera settings?
 Head into the dark at Half Brother’s for one of their underground shows, or go to Rockin’ Up North Fest after sunset.
 Or (if you’re patient) the Greenway Takeover Festival in the Fall.
 You want it to be dark and you want someone playing music with lights on them.
 Now switch your phone’s camera to “pro” or “manual” or whatever mode allows you to change things like shutter speed and ISO.
 We’re going to set the shutter speed around 1/50 – 1/100 of a second, and we’re going to increase the ISO (basically your camera’s sensitivity) to 3200 or 6400 – whichever looks better.
 Then use all the skills from our previous photos (keep the horizon flat, have a blurry background or foreground, pay attention to what is in the center or on the edge of the frame) and take as many photos as you can of the concert.
 You’ll probably get a great shot and a better memory.

-5. Use a Tripod!
-Out under the Moon
+Photography Spots in Grand Forks #5: Use a Tripod!
+Out Under the Moon

 Find a dirt road outside of town